smazurk/tp-automationrules/SizeToEffort/Readme.md

+Automation Rule in Targetprocess
-Size Dropdown CF to InitialEstimate for Features in Targetprocess
+Size Dropdown CF to built-in field
+-InitialEstimate for Features
+-Dev Effort for User Stories